ecleroux/genet-code-snippet/README.md

 ![Genet: Code Snippet Demo](./assets/demo.gif)

-*Add a GIF here showing the extension in action*

 ## Features

 - 📁 **Multiple Snippet Folders** - Configure and use multiple folders with recursive subfolder support